JordanMooree/front-end-workflow-template/README.md

-# Welcome to Front End Junior Workflow Template!
+# Welcome to Front End Template!

-Here you will find the following workflows with common solutions to:
+Here you will find the following workflows with solutions to:

 - Building a website from scratch
 - Navigation for mobile and desktop for responsive design
-- Sass 7-1 Architecture
+- Sass 7-1 Architecture (Credit to [KittyGiraudel's Sass Boilerplate](https://github.com/KittyGiraudel/sass-boilerplate))
 - Common mixins that help simplify your CSS code for common breakpoints in different screen sizes

 _Note:_ **Ensure your IDE can watch your main.scss file as you work through your Sass code!
 The index.html file is hooked in with main.css file.
 I prefer using VSCode along with the Live Sass Compiler.**